Coronavirus

 Join one of our webinars and speak to the team

 Still have questions about your arrival or life in halls?
-We have organised a series of webinars with members of staff from the Accommodation Services team, who are more than happy to help you with your enquiries.
+We will be organising a series of webinars with members of staff from the Accommodation Services team, who are more than happy to help you with your enquiries.

 Meet your hall-mates with our Facebook groups